Flavan-3-ol

 Flavan-3-ols (sometimes referred to as flavanols) are a subgroup of flavonoids.
 They are derivatives of flavans that possess a 2-phenyl-3,4-dihydro-2H-chromen-3-ol skeleton.
 Flavan-3-ols are structurally diverse and include a range of compounds, such as catechin, epicatechin gallate, epigallocatechin, epigallocatechin gallate, proanthocyanidins, theaflavins, thearubigins.
-They are found in most plants and have a role in plant defense.
+They play a part in plant defense and are present in the majority of plants.

 Chemical structure

 The single-molecule (monomer) catechin, or isomer epicatechin (see diagram), adds four hydroxyls to flavan-3-ol, making building blocks for concatenated polymers (proanthocyanidins) and higher order polymers (anthocyanidins).

 Flavan-3-ols possess two chiral carbons, meaning four diastereoisomers occur for each of them.
 They are distinguished from the yellow, ketone-containing flavonoids such as quercitin and rutin, which are called flavonols.
-Early use of the term bioflavonoid was imprecisely applied to include the flavanols, which are distinguished by absence of ketone(s).
+Early use of the term bioflavonoid was imprecisely applied to include the flavanols, which are distinguished by the absence of ketones.
 Catechin monomers, dimers, and trimers (oligomers) are colorless.
 Higher order polymers, anthocyanidins, exhibit deepening reds and become tannins.